How do I set up my Hikvision IP CCTV System - NVR IPCAMERA SECURITY

 You should see your recording schedule in the form of a grid for the week, which is divided into hours.

-Select the camera that you want to the schedule for from the dropdown menu if on an NVR.
+Select the camera that you want to configure the schedule for from the dropdown menu if on an NVR.

 .